Schachar-Crosbie-Lab/SwanScorer/README.md

 ### Generate Scores

 Use the code below to generate your t-scores.
-First, You will be prompted to select your file.
+First, you will be prompted to select your file.
 Second, we will check that your data are formatted properly.
-Third, t-scores for the full test as well as the two subdomains (inattentive and hyperactive) will all be generated.
-Fourht, a csv file with the t-scores will be saved to your working directory
+Third, t-scores for the full test as well as the two subdomains (inattentive and hyperactive) will be generated.
+Fourth, a csv file with the t-scores will be saved to your working directory

 If you receive an error, please correct the issue in your file, save your file, then run the `get_swan_tscores()` function again.